 Create an Operating Agreement for Your Vermont LLC

 Even though an operating agreement is not mandatory in Vermont, you should have one.
-It offers credibility to your enterprise.
-You will need an operating agreement for opening an account with the bank.
+It offers credibility to your enterprise and helps minimize the chances of any disputes in the future.

-There are no prescribed templates for an operating agreement in Vermont, and you may draft one according to the needs of your business.
+Since Vermont does not make an operating agreement mandatory, this document has no fixed formats.
 However, irrespective of the nature of your business, it shall be advisable for your operating agreement to cover the following matters:

 - Organization Details